The Cost of a New Smile: Breaking Down Prices for Whitening, Veneers, and More

 Missing teeth can leave noticeable gaps in your smile, but they can also cause many other problems.
 Without the tooth’s support, the teeth opposite and adjacent to the gap may start to shift out of alignment.
 Many missing teeth may also make it harder to speak properly and chew food thoroughly, affecting your nutrition and slowing down the body’s ability to digest food properly.

-Dental bridges are one option to replace a missing tooth, and are a more permanent alternative to suction dentures.
+Dental bridges are one option to replace a missing tooth, and are a fixed solution with little risk of coming loose and falling out like suction dentures can.
 A bridge can comprise one or more prosthetic teeth designed to fit perfectly into the gap above the gum.
 They are usually attached to crowns fitted over two neighbouring teeth.
-The price for a dental bridge starts from $4,959 for a 3-unit bridge including one prosthetic tooth and two crowns.

 Another option for replacing a missing tooth is a dental implant.
 While a bridge or denture only replaces a tooth above the gum, an implant replaces the missing tooth root in the jaw.
 This provides more stability and stronger biting forces for replacement teeth, as well as supporting the jaw bone to prevent deterioration and a prematurely aged appearance.

 Dental implants have three components, a screw-like implant, abutment and ceramic crown.
-They are a premium option for replacing teeth, but once placed, they can usually last a lifetime and don’t require any special care besides good oral hygiene and ongoing check-ups and cleans.
+They are a premium option for replacing teeth, but once placed, they are long-lasting and don’t require any special care beyond good oral hygiene (twice-daily brushing and flossing) and ongoing check-ups and cleans.
 Like all prosthetic teeth, the crown or bridge attached to dental implants do not last forever and need to be replaced every 10 to 15 years on average.
-Dental implant costs start from $4,420 for a single implant, which includes the cost of the implant, abutments and replacement tooth, implant surgery, clinical radiographs and six months of follow-up appointments with your dentist.

 Unlike some general dental treatments that may be covered by health insurance, elective cosmetic dentistry treatments usually aren’t covered.
-However, there could still be options to make your smile makeover more affordable for your means.